aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-frontend.md

-# Deploy an Angular frontend with Amazon S3 and Amazon CloudFront using the AWS Amplify
+# Deploying an Angular frontend with Amazon S3 and Amazon CloudFront using the AWS Amplify

 ## 1. Install global dependencies